dmstern/likers-blocker/README.md

 To test the extension locally:

-* clone this repository
+* Clone this repository
-* in Chrome, go to `chrome://extensions`
+* In Chrome, go to `chrome://extensions`
-* enable the developer mode with the regarding toggle button on the right side
+* Enable the developer mode with the regarding toggle button on the right side
-* click on "Load unpacked"
+* Click on "Load unpacked"
 * Select the folder of the cloned repository